AaltoSciComp/python-for-scicomp/content/installation.rst

     instructions below.
 Again, anaconda includes everything.
 * Text editor (several lessons, can also be done through Jupyterlab)
 * Command-line shell (several lessons, can also be done through Jupyterlab)
-* git (optional, lesson is usually done as a demo)
+* git (not needed, this lesson is usually done as a demo)

 .. admonition:: Generic instructions with miniconda and an environment file (advanced)
    :class: dropdown